 - difficulty forming lasting intimate relationships

-Since the publication of this book, researchers have developed the Childhood Emotional Incest Scale (CEIS), which aims to measure how covert incest affected a person during their childhood.
+Since the publication of this book, researchers have developed the Childhood Emotional Incest Scale (CEIS), which aims to measure how emotional incest has affected a person during their childhood.

-However, anecdotal evidence from therapists suggests that covert incest often occurs when a parent’s or caregiver’s emotional needs are not being met by a partner or spouse.
+However, anecdotal information from therapists suggests that emotional incest often happens when the other partner or spouse is not meeting the affected parent’s or caregiver’s emotional requirements.
 This may be due to:

 - relationship dysfunction or breakdown

 The parent or caregiver may turn to their child for comfort as an inappropriate way to cope.
 Parental mental health conditions such as anxiety, depression, personality disorder, and substance use disorder may also contribute.